Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Putting it all together: quantitative Brownian regularity

-Having established the quantitative Brownian regularity for spatial increments of finite depth truncations of the KPZ fixed point in the previous theorem, we now translate this to a quantitative comparison of spatial increments of the actual KPZ fixed point at unit time.
-This comparison is expressed in terms of the geodesic intercept values as defined in Theorem \ref{thm: intercept tail bound}, which is the final step before obtaining the main result.
-Note that the comparison is uniform over a wide class of meagre initial data; for an illustration of such initial data, see Figure \ref{fig: meagre initial data}.
+Having established the quantitative Brownian regularity for spatial increments of finite depth truncations of the KPZ fixed point in the previous Theorem, we now translate this to a quantitative comparison of spatial increments of the actual KPZ fixed point at unit time.
+This comparison is expressed in terms of the geodesic intercepts $L_0$ as defined in Theorem~\ref{thm: intercept tail bound}, which is the final step before obtaining the main result.
+Note that the comparison is uniform over a wide class of initial data.